coq-community/coq-tricks/README.md

 * The `intuition` tactic has some unexpected behaviors.
 It takes a tactic to run on each goal, which is `auto with *` by default, using hints from _all hint databases_. `intuition idtac` or `intuition eauto` are both much safer.
 When using these, note that `intuition eauto; simpl` is parsed as `intuition (eauto; simpl)`, which is unlikely to be what you want; you'll need to instead write `(intuition eauto); simpl`.
 * The `Coq.Program.Tactics` library has a number of useful tactics and tactic helpers.
 Some gems that I like: `add_hypothesis` is like `pose proof` but fails if the fact is already in the context (a lightweight version of the `learn` approach); `destruct_one_ex` implements the tricky code to eliminate an `exists` while retaining names (it's a better version of our `deex`); `on_application` matches any application of `f` by simply handling a large number of arities.
 * You can structure your proofs using bullets.
 You [should use them in the order](https://coq.inria.fr/refman/proof-engine/proof-handling.html#bullets) `-`, `+`, `*` so that Proof General indents them correctly.
 If you need more bullets you can keep going with `--`, `++`, `**` (although you should rarely need more then three levels of bullets in one proof).
+* You can use the `set` tactic to create shorthand names for expressions.
+These are special `let`-bound variables and show up in the hypotheses as `v := def`.
+To "unfold" these definitions you can do `subst v` (note the explicit name is required, `subst` will not do this by default).
+This is a good way to make large goals readable, perhaps while figuring out what lemma to extract.
+It can also be useful if you need to refer these expressions.
+* When you write a function in proof mode (useful when dependent types are involved), you probably want to end the proof with `Defined` instead of `Qed`.
+The difference is that `Qed` makes the proof term opaque and prevents reduction, while `Defined` will simplify correctly.
+If you mix computational parts and proof parts (eg, functions which produce sigma types) then you may want to separate the proof into a lemma so that it doesn't get unfolded into a large proof term.

 ## Gallina
 * tactics in terms, eg `ltac:(eauto)` can provide a proof argument